isbobby/isbobby.github.io/2-os/2-scheduling/3-mlfq.md

 5. after some time interval, move every job to the highest priority queue (reshuffle the system)

 ## Implementation in Go
 We will convert the above concepts into a list of requirements and implement our own MLFQ.
-An initial design is proposed and documented in the [nested pages](https://isbobby.github.io/2-os/2-scheduling/2-3-mlfq/1-mlfq-design.html).

-The source code is also available in this [Github repository directory](https://github.com/isbobby/system-programming/tree/main/go/os/scheduling/mlfq).
+A design is documented and implemented in this [Github repository directory](https://github.com/isbobby/system-programming/tree/main/go/os/scheduling/mlfq).